Kaw Nation Careers

 CONTROLLING SUPERVISOR: CHAIR

-Requires a High School Diploma or GED.
+QUALIFICATIONS: Requires a High School Diploma or GED.
 Prior experience in a pharmacy or healthcare setting preferred.
 Strong verbal and communication skills.
 Good organizational and time-management abilities.
 Excellent customer service skills.
 Ability to work independently and part of a team.
 Understanding pharmacy terminology and basic medications is beneficial.
 Must be proficient in computer skills including Microsoft Word and Excel.
 Must have pharmacy software experience, ComputerRX preferred.
 Must have a valid driver license and be insurable.

 RESPONSIBILITIES: